 Keohane speaks and writes regularly on social and economic policy, and the role of business in society.
 She is the author of two award winning books, Capital and the Common Good: How Innovative Finance is Tackling the World's Most Urgent Problems (2016) and Social Entrepreneurship for the 21st Century: Innovation Across the Nonprofit, Private and Public Sectors (2013), and her work has appeared in the New York Times, Foreign Affairs, Time, the Harvard Business Review, and other publications.

-Keohane holds a B.A. from Yale University, an M.B.A. from Harvard Business School, and an M.Sc. from London School of Economics, where she was a Fulbright Scholar.
-She lives in New York City with her husband and two daughters.
+Keohane is a Senior Fellow at New America, and serves on the boards of several nonprofit organizations.
+She holds a B.A. from Yale University, an M.B.A. from Harvard Business School, and an M.Sc. from London School of Economics, where she was a Fulbright Scholar.
+Keohane lives in New York City with her husband and two daughters.

 In The Media

 Five Questions on Innovative Finance With Georgia Levenson Keohane

 Capital and the Common Good: How Innovative Finance Is Tackling the World's Most Urgent Problems